ozantank/product-preview/README.md

 # Product Preview | Card Component

-This is a fully responsive product preview card component!
+This is responsive product preview card component!

 ## Table of contents